Update: ‘New Lexus EV platform confirmed’ section added.

 New Spindle Body

 While ICE Lexus models feature a spindle grille, pure electric Lexus models will feature a “Spindle Body.”
 Thus, the spindle shape will continue remaining the brand identity for Lexus, but it won’t be a polarizing grille.
-When Sato took over Lexus, the first thing Toyota Motor Company President Akio Toyoda told him was “to destroy the spindle grille,” so as not to be limited by anything from the present, Top Gear reported on August 17, 2022.
+When Sato took over Lexus, the first thing Toyota Motor Corporation President Akio Toyoda told him was “to destroy the spindle grille,” so as not to be limited by anything from the present, Top Gear reported on August 17, 2022.

 Lexus Global Design Chief Koichi Suga spoke about the Spindle Body to Automotive News in an article published on June 5, 2022.
 With increasing electrification, there’s no need for large grilles, and customers don’t want them either.
 The new Lexus RZ and the fifth-generation RX are representations of the Spindle Body design.
 Expect the IS and LS models to also incorporate the same, perhaps with further evolution.